Dynamics of interacting bosons: a compact review: Fock space approximation

-and determine $\cH_{\rm red}(t)$.
-The goal is to choose such $\varphi_t$ and $k_t$ so that \bq \cH_{\rm red}(t)=N\mu(t)+\int L_t (x,y) a_x^* a_y dx dy + N^{-1/2} \cE (t) \eq where $\cE(t)$ is an error term containing polynomials in $a$ and $a^*$ up to degree four, $L_t (x,y)$ is the kernel of some (self-adjoint) operator and $\mu(t)$ is an appropriate phase.
-This leads to the following set of equations \bq \eq where $\circ$ denotes the composition of operators and the operators $g_N, m_N$ are given by
+where $\cE(t)$ is an error term containing polynomials in $a$ and $a^*$ up to degree four, $L_t (x,y)$ is the kernel of some (self-adjoint) operator and $\mu(t)$ is an appropriate phase.
+This leads to the following set of equations